San Salvador, El Salvador

 We asked people about the cost of living in San Salvador, they wrote:

 "The cost of living in San Salvador is generally considered to be quite affordable.
 A nice 1 bedroom apartment in San Salvador can cost around $400 USD per month, while a nice 2 bedroom apartment can cost around $500 USD per month.
-Eating dinner at a moderately priced restaurant in San Salvador can cost around $10 USD per person," remarked one expat living in San Salvador.
+Eating dinner at a moderately priced restaurant in San Salvador can cost around $10 USD per person," said an expat in San Salvador.

 What are the visa & residency requirements in San Salvador?